Daniel15/Website/Daniel15.Web/Posts/2006-09-25-vista-rc1-build-5728-installed-without-dvd.md

 ---

+# This post is originally from Daniel15's Blog at https://d.sb/2006/09/vista-rc1-build-5728-installed-without-dvd

+---

 Recently, heaps of people have been going crazy over the new Vista RC1 release.
 I decided to dowload Vista, and try it myself.
 Unfortunately, I didn't have any blank DVD's at hand.
 Nevertheless, I discovered that you *can* install Vista without burning it onto DVD.
 Here's how you do it:

 * Partition your hard drive.
 Resize your Windows partition to leave at least 15-20GB available for Vista.
 You can do this through utilities like [PartitionMagic](http://www.symantec.com/home_homeoffice/products/overview.jsp?pcid=sp&pvid=pm80), or through a boot CD such as the free [Ultimate Boot CD](http://www.ultimatebootcd.com/).
 If you don't know how to partition a drive, you're probably not the kind of person who should be installing Vista.